robertwhunter/SLAMtrak/readme_private.md

 - genes well-labelled in liver
 - genes not labelled in liver (but present in kidney) ------> DONE

-2) 4TU effect on gene expression? - need PCA plots
+2) 4TU effect on gene expression? - need PCA plots +/- DEA

 3) look for primary transcript (miR-122)